umich-arc/ansible-role-docker/README.md

 # Ansible Role: Docker

 This role manages the install and configuration of the Docker Engine with support for credential management and custom storage provisioning.
-It has been tested with CentOS 7.2, Debian Jessie, Ubuntu Trusty, and Ubuntu Xenial.
+It has been tested with CentOS 7.3, Debian Jessie, Ubuntu Trusty, and Ubuntu Xenial.
+RHEL 7.x is loosely supported.

 [![Build Status](https://travis-ci.org/arc-ts/ansible-role-docker.svg?branch=master)](https://travis-ci.org/arc-ts/ansible-role-docker)